 - Survivor benefits are set at 100 percent of the deceased worker’s benefit.

-Restricted filing allows a widow or widower to collect benefits from the spouse who died while earning delayed retirement credits on their own record.
+Restricted filing allows a widow or widower to collect Social Security benefits from the spouse who died and, at the same time, earn delayed retirement credits on their own record.
 Delayed retirement credits increase the survivor’s benefit by up to 8 percent simple interest per year between their current age and age 70.
 (Related: Social Security filing tactics)

-Here is an example of how restricted filing would work for Mary, who lost her husband Bob.
-Mary was 66 years old when Bob died.
+Here is a hypothetical example of how restricted filing would work for Mary who lost her husband Bob.
+Mary is 67 years old when Bob died.

-- Mary has a benefit based on her own work record of $2,600 a month starting at her full retirement age of 66 and 2 months.
+- Mary has a benefit based on her own work record of $2,900 a month starting at her full retirement age of 67.

-If Mary did not know about the restricted filing strategy and lived to age 90, the cumulative difference between filing on her own record at 66 versus following the restricted filing strategy would be more than $139,883.
-If you add in a 1.5 percent assumption for annual cost-of-living increases, the cumulative difference is more than $172,000.
-If cost-of-living increases average over 2.5 percent per year the cumulative difference is more than $198,000.
+If Mary did not know about the restricted filing strategy and lived to age 90, the cumulative difference between filing on her own record at 67 versus following the restricted filing strategy would be over $171,531, if you factor in a 2.5 percent COLA adjustment each year.

-Sometimes, the restricted filing strategy is not the right path to follow for a survivor.
-For a different example, let’s look at Nancy, who is age 63 when her husband Allen died.
+Sometimes the restricted filing strategy is not the right path to follow with Social Security benefits for a survivor.
+For a different example, let’s look at Nancy who is age 63 when her husband Allen died.

 - Nancy has a full retirement age benefit of $1,500 on her own record, while Allen was collecting $2,900 on his own record when he died.

-- It might be best for Nancy to start collecting $1,150 from her own record at age 63 until she reaches her full retirement age of 66 and 8 months.
+- It might be best for Nancy to start collecting $1,125 from her own record at age 63 until she reaches her full retirement age of 67.
 Because Nancy started taking benefits before her full retirement age, her benefit was reduced for early filing.

 - When Nancy reaches her full retirement age she would continue collecting from her own record and add the survivor benefit from Allen’s record.

-- The combination of the two benefits is $2,900 a month, exactly what Allen was receiving when he died.
+- The combination of the two benefits is $3,201 a month.

 Allen’s survivor benefit paid to Nancy acts like a shock absorber to guarantee that Nancy will receive the maximum benefit for the rest of her life.
-This strategy will cumulatively pay Nancy over $74,000 more than if she had just filed on her own record.
-If you include a 1.5 percent annual cost of living increase, the cumulative difference is more than $104,000.
-Higher cost-of-living increases amplify these differences dramatically.
+This strategy will cumulatively pay Nancy over $70,201 more than if she had just filed on her own record.
+These projections include a 2.5 percent COLA assumption over her lifetime.
+Higher cost of living increases amplifies these differences dramatically.

-When it comes to Social Security choices, it is very important to be your own best advocate.
-The employees of the Social Security Administration are not planners, and they certainly do not know all unique differences about each worker’s situation.
+When it comes to Social Security choices it is very important to be your own best advocate.
+The employees of the Social Security Administration want to be helpful.
+However, they are not planners and they certainly do not know all unique differences about each worker’s situation.
 Their important job is to respond to the wishes and requests of the workers who have paid into the system.
-Survivors must let the Social Security Administration know about which choices best work for their set of life circumstances and not rely or depend on guidance from the government.
-Many turn to a financial professional for advice.
+Survivors must let the Social Security Administration know about which choices best work for their own set of life circumstances.
+A financial professional can help you assess your options.
 (Need a financial professional?
 Find one here)

-The tragedy of COVID-19 will be part of our lives for years and years to come.
-It is important to remember that survivor benefits are not the same as spousal benefits.
-There are more choices available to survivors, and survivors must know which strategy will work best for them in the future.
+The tragedy of COVID will be part of our lives for years and years to come.
+It is important to remember that, when it comes to Social Security, survivor benefits are not the same as spousal benefits.
+There are more choices available to survivors, and survivors must know which strategy will be best for them to follow in the future.

 For more information or copies of publications, or to set up your Social Security myAccount, visit the Social Security Administration website at www.ssa.gov or call toll free at 1-800-772-1213 (TTY 1-800-325-0778).